nhsuk/nhsuk-frontend/docs/configuration/javascript-api-reference.md

 Type: object

-Message displayed when the number of words is under the configured maximum, `maxwords`.
+Message displayed when the number of words is under the configured maximum, `maxlength` with `countType: "words"`.
 This message is displayed visually and through assistive technologies.
 The component will replace the `%{count}` placeholder with the number of remaining words.
 This is a [pluralised list of messages](./localisation.md).

 Default: